-Telenor's Code of Conduct sets out rules regulating loyalty, impartiality and conflict of interests.
-An employee shall never take part in or attempt to influence a decision or settlement if there is a conflict of interest or if other circumstances exist which could give grounds to question the employee's impartiality.
-Anything that would present a conflict for the employee would also present a conflict if it were related to a member of the employee's family.
-Should a conflict of interest arise, the employee shall at the employee's own initiative evaluate the circumstances and notify the immediate superior of any possible impartiality or conflict of interest.
+An employee shall never take an active role or try to influence a decision if the employee has an actual or possible conflict of interest, or other circumstances exist which could give grounds to question the employee's judgment unless prior written approval has been granted by the employee's leader.
+Such approval can only be given if it is deemed to be in the best interest of the company.
+Should a conflict of interest arise, the employee shall at the employee's own initiative evaluate circumstances that may imply a conflict of interest or impartiality and promptly notify its leader of such circumstances.